Yug-Bothra/port-folio/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is for educational purposes only as part of my college minor project.
+Not licensed for redistribution or commercial use.
+Copyright © 2025 Yug Bothra
+All rights reserved.

 ## 📞 Contact